hpparvi/ull_tp_2425/exercises/md/ex3/README.md

 ![Execution Time](output/figures/execution_time.png)

-For a large number of particles, the parallelized version is faster, with an improvement close to x10 (in the runs in which 10 or 12 processes have been used).
+For a large number of particles, the parallelized version is faster, with an improvement close to x10 (in the runs in which 6 or 8 processes have been used).
 This is because parallelization allows distributing the work among multiple processing cores.
-The bottleneck of this implementation is clearly in the data sharing times.
+An important factor of this implementation is the data sharing.
 Data is sent and received between processes.
 This is because each process calculates the forces, positions, etc for a list of particles (which is different between processes).
 So, each time the positions are updated, the information has to be sent between the processes so that when the force is calculated each process has all the updated information.

 However, for a small number of particles, the non-parallelized version is faster.
 This is because it does not have to open parallelization, distribute the data among the cores, etc, which introduces additional overhead in the parallelized version.